 Morning Educational Program

-The program offers placements for Kuwaiti students, or children of Kuwaiti mothers, who are enrolled in public schools and who have an approved psychological and educational report confirming that they have learning difficulties.
-Students must also have a Disability Certification and an educational placement decision issued by the Public Authority for the Affairs of Persons with Disabilities.
+The program provides places for Kuwaiti students or children of Kuwaiti mothers enrolled in public schools who have an accredited psycho-educational report indicating that they have learning disabilities.
+Students must also have a disability certificate and an educational decision issued by the Public Authority for Disabled Affairs (PADA).

 Teaching Methods